urppchusj/impactpharmacie/README.md

 This notebook uses Hugging Face Transformers to train and evaluate transformer models on the second generation dataset to determine if the paper should be included in Impact Pharmacie.
 The notebook also includes the training of production models.

+### inclusion_transformers.ipynb

+This notebook is similar to `inclusion_transformers.ipynb`, but is based on the second generation dataset at the end of 2024 (about 12 000 abstracts) to compare different type of transformer models.
+The goal is to determine if the newer model versions and the increase in dataset size can lead to improved performance as compared to the original model.

 ### labels_basic_models.ipynb

 This notebook uses scikit-learn to train and evaluate a large number of "classic" machine learning models on the original dataset for label predictions (design, field and setting of included papers).